Strengthening Zambia’s phytosanitary capacity for plant exports

-The project's aim is to improve Zambia’s phytosanitary capacity and increase the confidence of its trading partners, especially SADC Member States, by complying with their phytosanitary requirements.
-This will contribute to the growth of plant and plant-product exports as well as strengthening the phytosanitary regulatory system.
+The project aimed to improve Zambia’s phytosanitary capacity and increase confidence among trading partners, especially Southern African Development Community (SADC) Member States, by complying with their phytosanitary requirements.
+This will contribute to the growth of plant and plant-product exports as well as the strengthening of the phytosanitary regulatory system.

 Improved access to trading partners’ phytosanitary requirements and understanding of risk-based approaches to managing trade in plant products

 The project will identify opportunities for Zambia to export plants and plant products into the SADC region.
 Detailed information on import requirements applying to plants and plant products will be required by each member state.
 Then, it will identify relevant information sources and how they can be accessed for updates.
 The compiled information, hard and soft copy, will be made available to interested parties.
 The information will then be assessed to determine whether Zambian exports comply with other members’ phytosanitary requirements, and if not, what additional measures need to be implemented by producers and/or Zambia’s NPPO.

 Political and operational changes to Zambia’s phytosanitary regulatory system will be necessary to better manage plant health risks.
 This means that pests representing high risks must be prioritised for attention within PQPS operations and all risk management options must be examined to ensure that practical and cost-effective measures are adopted based on the associated level of risk.

 Recommendations developed on potential opportunities for improving Zambians exports and to improve Zambia’s phytosanitary regulatory system will be collated into an Action Plan.
 This plan will also establish priorities for making changes to Zambia’s phytosanitary system and will consider a more risk-based approach.
 The Action Plan is a document that PQPS can use to develop its five-year Strategic Plan.

 Formal recognition of the roles and responsibilities of Zambia’s National Plant Protection Organization (NPPO)